NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

   hostname = runTest ./hostname.nix;
 ```

-Overrides can be added by defining an anonymous module in `all-tests.nix`.
+Overrides can be added by defining an anonymous module in `nixos/tests/all-tests.nix`.
+For the purpose of constructing a test matrix, use the `matrix` options instead.

 ```nix
   hostname = runTest {